 The JR Yamanote loop line stops in Ueno, four stops away from Tokyo Station.
-The station can be reached from Narita Airport via the Narita Skyliner, as well as via bullet trains from northern and the west coast of Japan.
+The station can be reached from Narita Airport via the Keisei Skyliner, as well as via bullet trains from northern and the west coast of Japan.

 Ueno Station is sprawling, but Ueno Park has an easy-to-find dedicated exit.
 You can see the park across the street from the conveniently named JR Ueno Station Park Exit.

-Famous for its excellent museums, the pandas at Ueno Zoo , the Shinobazu Pond, and the historic Toshogu Shrine, Ueno Park's cherry blossoms are what it's most famous for.
+Famous for its excellent galleries and museums, the pandas at Ueno Zoo , the Shinobazu Pond, and the historic Ueno Toshogu Shrine, Ueno Park's cherry blossoms are what it's most famous for.

-The first trees here were planted by Tokugawa Ieyasu (1543-1616), founder of the Tokugawa Shogunate.
+The first trees here were planted by Tokugawa Iemitsu (1604-1651), fthe third ruler of the Tokugawa Shogunate.
 None of those original trees have survived the more than 400 years since then, but the tradition of viewing sakura blossoms in the park has continued to this day.